 14. “But if we don’t have a healthy view of His love then we will be afraid of Him.
 Being afraid of Him is not the same thing as fearing Him.
 Totally different results.”

 15. What does fear in general make us do and how does it make us live?
 Can we talk ourselves out of fear?
 If not, how can we get past it?

 This is not an easy thing to get over because it can’t be solved by adding one more discipline or spiritual act.
 We can’t fake wholeness and healing.
 If we are full of fear, we have to take the time to deliberately search our hearts and our pasts to find out why.
 This can be done with a good Christian counselor, with your pastor, with a godly friend, or even on your own, with your Bible and the Lord.
-(Or check out the “Through the Furnace” series to give you a good starting place.)
+(Or check out the “Through the Refining Fire” series to give you a good starting place.)
 But it only happens when you are willing to become honest and transparent with yourself and with God, when you let God’s Truth replace the lies you believe (knowing God’s Word is crucial), and when you let Him into the parts of your heart that you have kept sealed shut.

 It is a long, painful process sometimes, but the Healing and Love that awaits you is so worth the time and effort and pain it took to get there.
 If you are full of paralyzing fears, start with asking God what He wants you to do about it and what the fears are and what started them.
 That’s a good place to begin the journey.]

 16. How might our pursuit of happiness affect and get in the way of truly understanding His justness?
 Do people use God’s love to excuse their sin?